Astrydax/SWEotE-Discord-Dice-Roller/README.md

 #Usage
 - !roll [1y 2g 3b 4blk 5r 6p 7d 7w "A Comment for this Roll"]
-  Parameters are usable in any order.
+  Parameters are usable in any order and all parameters are optional.

   For Example: